 I’m running out of yarn!
 Will you dye me some matching end yardage?
 Everything that I dye is one-of-a-kind, so I’m not able to dye to match existing gradients.
 If you’re planning a project and think that you might need more yardage, please contact me ahead of time and I’ll see if I can dye you a gradient of just the right length.

 Some colour is coming off of my yarn!
 What do I do?
-This is every dyer’s worst nightmare, as it indicates a problem with the dyeing process.
+This is every dyer’s worst nightmare; I want you to enjoy your yarn without worry.
 There shouldn’t be any colour coming off of your gobsmacked yarn– none rubbing off on your hands when you knit with it, and none when you soak your knits to wash and block them.